Home Heat Pump Guide

 A heat pump provides even, whole-house heating through radiators or underfloor heating.
 Every room benefits from consistent background warmth.
 Infrared panels heat individual rooms, which can create uneven temperatures — hallways, bathrooms, and transitional spaces are often left cold unless you install panels there too.

 Infrared panels heat up instantly and can be controlled room by room, which is genuinely useful if you only use certain rooms at certain times.
-Heat pumps are slower to respond but maintain steady temperatures efficiently over longer periods.
+Heat pumps are slower to respond but maintain steady temperatures efficiently.

 When Infrared Panels Make Sense

-• Very small, well-insulated properties: A one-bedroom flat with excellent insulation has low heat demand, reducing the running cost penalty
+• Very small, well-insulated properties: A one-bedroom flat with excellent insulation has low heat demand

-• Supplementary heating: Adding one or two panels to rarely-used rooms rather than extending your central heating
+• Supplementary heating: Adding panels to rarely-used rooms rather than extending your central heating

-• Properties where heat pump installation is impossible: Some flats, listed buildings, or properties with no outdoor space cannot accommodate a heat pump
+• Properties where heat pump installation is impossible: Some flats or listed buildings cannot accommodate a heat pump

-• Holiday homes or second properties: Low occupancy means lower annual running costs, and instant heat-on-demand is practical
+• Holiday homes or second properties: Low occupancy and instant heat-on-demand

 When a Heat Pump Is the Better Choice